MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-nodejs.md

 ::: zone-end

-Create an item in the collection using the `upsertEntity` method from the `TableService` instance.
+Create an entity in the table using the `upsertEntity` method from the `TableService` instance.

 ::: zone pivot="programming-language-ts"